All Of Hong Kong's A Stage For Art March

-data-text="All of Hong Kong's a stage for "Art March"" data-link=" of Hong Kong's a stage for "Art March"" class="whatsapp">Shar HONG KONG SAR - Media OutReach Newswire - 5 April 2024 - Hong Kong was awash with colour and creativity during 'Art March', a month-long celebration of arts and culture.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 5 April 2024 - Hong Kong was awash with colour and creativity during "Art March", a month-long celebration of arts and culture.

 More than a dozen major events, including Art Basel Hong Kong, the Asian debut of ComplexCon and the inaugural Hong Kong International Cultural Summit, as well as various open-air programmes transformed the cityscape into a colourful canvas.